RohiniGajakosh/practice1/GitActions/README.md

-# git coomamd and automations
+# git command and automations